Covering Ampara & Trincomalee in Five Days

 Our next plan was to find the Divulwewa Samadhi statues which were almost identical to the Samadhi statue at Anuradhapura.

-Later after coming home I did some research on the Divulwewa site and found it to be few kilometers towards Hamillewa from the site I had identified.
-For anybody interested in the location, this has been update here
+Later after coming home I did some research on the Divulwewa site and found it to be a few kilometres towards Hamillewa from the site I had identified.
+For anybody interested in the location, this has been updated here

-We drove past Hamillewa, Mahadivulwewa and Gomarankadawala and came across an cleared archaeology site right by the road.
+We drove past Hamillewa, Mahadivulwewa and Gomarankadawala and came across a cleared archaeology site right by the road.
 The typical ‘kalu’ board just identified it as the Pahalagama Archaeological Site.
-Too tempted not to pass it we stopped there where we met with few labourers who maintain this site.
-This site consisted of a Stupa, Bodhigara and a Image House which has been cleared and conserved.
-Although no historical document had been found here the existence of Sri Pathul Gal indicated to a early Anuradhapura period.
+Too tempted not to pass it we stopped there where we met with a few labourers who maintain this site.
+This site consisted of a Stupa, Bodhigara and an Image House which has been cleared and conserved.
+Although no historical document had been found here the existence of Sri Pathul Gal indicated an early Anuradhapura period.

 It was 12.20 when we left this site and arrived at the Girihandu Seya around 12.45.
 We climbed and enjoyed the view for about ½ hour but it was blazing hot at the top.

-We turned back after about an hour and returned on the Pulmde road until we reached the turn off to the Arisimale.
-Arsimale is an beach hidden near a navy camp.
-You need to drive about 2 km on a gravel road to the reach the site.
-The road is motorable but washed away in few places.
+We turned back after about an hour and returned onto Pulmde Road until we reached the turn-off to the Arisimale.
+Arsimale is a beach hidden near a Navy camp.
+You need to drive about 2 km on a gravel road to reach the site.
+The road is motorable but washed away in a few places.

 Once you park the vehicle at the Navy camp site you need to walk about 500 meters through thick thicket to reach this beach hidden away from any public view.
-As the name suggests the sand particles on this beach is large like rice grain.
+As the name suggests the sand particles on this beach are large like rice grains.

-Although its so much hidden, being a 4 day holiday, the beach was crawling with activity.
+Although it was so much hidden, being a 4-day holiday, the beach was crawling with activity.
 Most of the people had come here by lorries and 3 wheelers.
 So probably they were youngsters from surrounding areas.
 Since we didn’t find the tranquillity we expected we decided against taking a bath.

 This was the last stop for the day and we returned to our hotel around 4 PM to have a sea bath in front of it.

-Few things about Trincomalee.
-Being on the Eastern beach, sunset and sunrise was awesome, with the sun setting against over the land and rising over the sea, it gives a different view compared to sunset from west.
+A few things about Trincomalee.
+Being on the Eastern beach, the sunset and sunrise were awesome, with the sun setting against the land and rising over the sea, it gives a different view compared to sunset from the west.

 We couldn’t find a single decent pastry shop in the town but there are enough Saivar Kada.
-These didn’t look decent enough for a family, so going out for a meal is a not a option unless you know of a good place.
+These didn’t look decent enough for a family, so going out for a meal is not an option unless you know of a good place.

 Day 5

-Day 5 was getting back to to Colombo.
-We left Trincomalee after a late breakfast and decided to make a one last vist to Awkana.
-Passing Kanthale and reaching Habarana, we took the Maradankadawala Road and took a shortcut to Kekirawa and reached the Kalawewa around 1 PM.
+Day 5 was getting back to Colombo.
+We left Trincomalee after a late breakfast and decided to make one last visit to Awkana.
+Passing Kanthale and reaching Habarana, we took the Maradankadawala Road took a shortcut to Kekirawa and reached the Kalawewa around 1 PM.
 After a stop at Kalawewa, we were off to Awkana Statue.

-Some attribute Awkana statue to king Dhatusena of the 6th century AD, when he was living in a temple called Sinhagiri Vihara.
-Still others say it was built during the epic reign of King Parakrama Bahu the Great of the 13th century, AD.
+Some attribute the Awkana statue to King Dhatusena of the 6th century when he was living in a temple called Sinhagiri Vihara.
+Still, others say it was built during the epic reign of King Parakrama Bahu the Great of the 13th century.

 © www.amazinglanka.com